timoa/nodejs-encryption-api-example/README.md

 - Return an empty array if bad encryption key instead of error
 - Swagger detailed schema
 - PM2 support under the Docker container (to restart the app in case of crash)
-- Add testing code coverage support using C8 for example

 [1]: http://localhost:3000/swagger
 [2]: http://www.allkeysgenerator.com/Random/Security-Encryption-Key-Generator.aspx